yoswein/GprAction/README.md

 # Whitesource GPR Security Action
 This action is designed to run as part of the workflow "registry_package" [triggered event](https://help.github.com/en/github/automating-your-workflow-with-github-actions/events-that-trigger-workflows).

-It scans the published GPR package and reports any security vulnerabilities found.
+It scans the published/updated Docker image in GPR and reports back with found security vulnerabilities and license information.

 ## Input Parameters
 **gpr-token**: GitHub personal access token with read/write privileges to GPR.